 While these may all appear similar, they each have their own unique meaning for parrots.

 Parrot Is Too Cold

-If you notice twitching or jerking in this area, then check the temperature.
-Your bird may be uncomfortable with your thermostat’s setting.
+If you notice twitching or jerking in this area, check the temperature.
+Your parrot may be uncomfortable with the thermostat’s setting.
 This behavior may also be accompanied by: